ChrisVivasAI/blogger/README.md

-# HGAB Studios Blog Creator
+# AI Blog Creator

-HGAB Studios Blog Creator is an AI-powered multi-agent system that assists in creating high-quality blog posts.
+Blog Creator is an AI-powered multi-agent system that assists in creating high-quality blog posts.
 It streamlines the process from idea generation to final publication, leveraging OpenAI and Perplexity APIs for content creation and research.

 ## Features